ChinoBeach/ChinoBeach.github.io/docs/_projects/LazerDefender.md

 ---

 Throughout the course, I was able to hone my skills and develop a better understanding of game design principles.
-This project, in particular, allowed me to work with with tilemaps, transitions and prefabs.
-I created 4 differnt levels of this platformer to explore and collect coins in.
+This project, in particular, allowed me to create my own sprites and scrolling background.
+This project also allowed me to learn pathfinder and tought me more about enemy controls.
+Coroutines were also touched on in this process.

-In this game you play as an adventure who can shoot fireballs at the monsters of the world while collecting coins.
+In this game you play as an spaceship battling aliens with lazers as they attack you on your away across the galaxy.

 ---

-To play this game in your browser, follow this link: <a href="https://chinobeach.itch.io/tilevania">Click Here</a>
+To play this game in your browser, follow this link: <a href="https://chinobeach.itch.io/lazer-defender">Click Here</a>

 ---